H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Best Practices.md

 export class SomeModule {}
 ```

-## Modules

--   Work in modules for different functionality, and try to make them work as a whole / unit.
-    A rule of thumb is that when you navigate to a whole different route (in your topmost router outlet), you probably need a module.
-    (The same goes for the top level in secondary outlets.)
--   Declare components in the module they belong to, not the top module.
-(See hierarchy for more info.)
--   Avoid exports and provides in the same module

-## Models

--   Always prefer interfaces over classes when no objects need be created.
--   Only actual data models, presenting business logic end with .model.ts

 ## Routing

 -   Use a wildcard at the end of the routes to catch faulty paths and direct the user to a 404: